 The developer of Global Privacy Control is David Ross, who also led the development of DNT.
 David Ross is a privacy researcher and technologist, as well as a professor of computer science at the University of California, Berkeley.

 David previously worked on Firefox’s Tor extensions and developed the uBlock Origin content blocker for Chrome (one of the most popular web browsers).

 Global Privacy Control is a web browser extension that was developed to prevent cross-site tracking and fingerprinting by making it so that online advertisers can’t track your activity across multiple sites.
 It can follow your privacy preferences and provide data controllers limit.
 Technology companies can use it too.
 Privacy tools can take advantage of it and limit tracking as well.

 GPC can also be used to prevent fingerprinting, but only if you are using the Chrome web browser.
 Otherwise, it won’t work properly on other browsers such as Mozilla Firefox or Safari.

 Pandectes and the GPC Signal

-Pandectes will support the GPC signal soon through the Pandectes GDPR Compliance.
-As a result, the websites will automatically accept the user’s GPC signal choices.
+Pandectes supports the GPC signal through the Pandectes GDPR Compliance.
+As a result, the websites automatically accepts the user’s GPC signal choices.